-In order to address gaps in research infrastructure and leverage existing investments in research "middleware" (software that provides services to software applications beyond those available from the operating system), CANARIE will support the creation of technologies to bring new collaboration capabilities, not previously offered, to the research community.
+In order to address gaps in research infrastructure and leverage existing investments in research software, CANARIE will support the creation of technologies to bring new collaboration capabilities, not previously offered, to the research community.
 CANARIE will leverage previous investments in technology innovation projects and further evolve research software tools to enable increased access to data and tools and to accelerate research outcomes.